Justices of the Peace

 The Justice of the Peace is the legal jurisdiction closest to the average citizen.
 Section 19 of Article 5 of the Texas Constitution provides that justice of the peace courts have original jurisdiction in criminal matters in misdemeanor cases punishable by fine only and other jurisdiction as may be provided by law.

 Original jurisdiction is the authority to accept a case at its inception, try it, and pass judgment based upon the laws and facts presented.
 This is distinguished from appellate jurisdiction, which is jurisdiction to review a court’s action.

-There are two Justice of the Peace precincts:
+There are four Justice of the Peace precincts: